OrionZou/mcppoElegantRLforCarla/README.md

 to test if carla is installed correctly.
 ### Training

-After runing carla server, you can start a quickstart shell
+After runing carla server, you can start a training with a quickstart shell
 ```
 bash ./start/carla_veh_control_run.sh
 ```
-or start with
+, which includes PPO, MCPPO, SAC, D3QN.
+Or start with
 ```
 python gym_carla_feature/start_env/demo/veh_control.py
 ```